 If you practice on the same kit as you’ll be using in clubs you’ll never have issues of unfamiliarity.
 So bare this in mind when buying your first DJ set-up.
 But that’s not to say you have to buy top of the range equipment to make it as a DJ.
 There are lower priced (but still high quality) multi players that will help you to progress to a club ready DJ.

-Buying DJ equipment - Mobile DJ's
+Buying DJ equipment for Mobile DJ’s

 If you’re planning on starting a mobile DJ business separate players and a mixer will not be necessary.
 But you still want to make sure you have good reliable kit.